Public house manager

 Professional development

 The training you receive will vary according to the size of the organisation you work for.
+Usually, the larger the pub or pub chain, the more structured it tends to be.

-Larger employers seek to develop transferable skills, such as communication and generic management skills, while smaller employers focus on practical on-the-job training in areas such as cookery, valued hospitality and management qualifications such as those offered by City & Guilds.
+Larger employers also seek to develop transferable skills, such as communication and generic management skills, while smaller employers focus on practical on-the-job training in areas such as cookery, valued hospitality and management qualifications such as those offered by City & Guilds.

 Training is often undertaken in the role of assistant manager with support from the pub manager.